in

 This is made possible because of the yellow minerals in the material alongside medium to large-sized grains of brown and ivory white.
 The final look it delivers is unlike any other material you’ll be able to get your hands on.

 Colonial cream granite is highly suitable as a countertop material for your kitchen.
-It has little to no maintenance required but on the other hand, it provides a refined and sophisticated appearance.
-Pair that along with the intrinsic strength and durability of granite and you have a material that’s pretty much hard to beat.
+It requires little to no maintenance, but it has a refined and sophisticated appearance.
+Pair that along with the intrinsic strength and durability of stone and you have a material that’s pretty much hard to beat.

-This type of cream granite will be able to adjust accordingly as it can easily blend in with the rest of the surroundings, both exterior and interior, with little to no effort at all.
+This type of stone slab will be able to adjust accordingly as it can easily blend in with the rest of the surroundings, both exterior and interior, with little to no effort at all.

 It can be used as a beautiful element for house furniture items such as tables and sofas.
 It can withstand extremely high temperatures, which is a definite plus in the kitchen, and of course, it is resistant to acidic substances and scratches as well.

 It’s quite light, although there are flecks of black-colored particles peppered all throughout its predominantly cream-colored background.
-This material is scratch resistant and comes in other subtle variants such as Antico Cream and Venice Cream granite.
+This material is scratch-resistant and comes in other subtle variants such as Antico and Venice Cream.

-Kitchen with island kashmir cream granite Kashmir cream granite is another popular cream granite variation that hails from Kashmir, India.
+Kashmir cream granite is another popular variation that hails from Kashmir, India.
 It is mainly cream-colored but it has elements of peach injected in wave-like patterns.
-Another variation of Kashmir cream granite is that there may be black flecks visible all over its surfaces.
+Another variation of Kashmir cream is that there may be black flecks visible all over its surfaces.

 This amalgamation of colors can give the granite surface a look of soft sand and other subtle hues that remind you of a shoreline.

-It delivers a look that’s highly dramatic but at the same time, also soft and subdued.
-And the best part in all of this is that it can come with a lot of patterns, sizes, colors, finishes, and so on!
+It delivers a look that’s highly dramatic but also soft and subdued.
+And the best part about all of this is that it can come with a lot of patterns, sizes, colors, finishes, and so on!

 Its elegant appearance can complement both the exterior and interior of a house, as well as enhance the overall appeal of furniture items.